Knodle: Modular Weakly Supervised Learning with PyTorch: Experiments

 \subsection{Experimental Details}

-In all experiments, the DistillBert uncased model for English language~\citep{Sanh2019DistilBERTAD} provided by the HuggingFace \footnote{https://huggingface.co/}~\citep{wolf2020huggingfaces} library is used as the prediction model.
-The optimization is performed with the AdamW optimizer, a learning rate of $1^{-4}$ and a cross-entropy loss allowing probabilistic labels.
-Each model was trained for 2 epochs, apart from where others stand.
+In all experiments, the DistilBert uncased model for English language~\cite{Sanh2019DistilBERTAD} provided by the HuggingFace \footnote{https://huggingface.co/}~\cite{wolf2020huggingfaces} library is used as the prediction model.
+The optimization is performed with the AdamW optimizer~\cite{loshchilov2019decoupled} and a learning rate of $1e{-4}$.
+We employ a cross-entropy loss accepting a probability distribution over all labels as reference input whenever the output of a denoising algorithm is a distribution over weak labels (e.g. \mbox{\texttt{kNNAggregationTrainer}}, \mbox{\texttt{SnorkelTrainer}}).
+Reducing this representation to a single label (i.e.\ log-likelihood) would lead to a loss of weak signals, whereas a label distribution allows to exploit the information from $Z$ and $T$ to the fullest.
+Each model was trained for 2 epochs (unless stated otherwise), which was enough to receive a stable result.

-Additionally, each denoising method demands its own hyperparameters.
-For the \textit{k}-NN algorithm we made the experiments with different $k$ values and provide TF-IDF features based on a dictionary of $3000$ words.
-We use vectors to compute nearest neighbours with cosine similarity.
-The WSCrossWeigh denoising algorithm needs the number of folds the data will be split into, the number of partitions (that is, how many times the mistake estimation module will be launched) and a weight-reducing rate (the value, by which the initial sample weights will be reduced to each time the sample was predicted wrongly).
+For the \textit{k}-NN algorithm, nearest neighbors were found using the cosine similarity of TF-IDF features based on a dictionary of $3000$ words, and the number of $k$ neighbors is treated as a hyper-parameter.
+In our experiments, we used $k=2$ except where otherwise noted.
+Hyperparameters for the WSCrossWeigh denoising algorithm are the number of folds the data is be split into, the number of partitions (that is, how many times the splitting for mistake estimation is done) and a weight-reducing rate (the value, by which the initial sample weights are reduced to each time the sample is predicted wrongly).
 These parameters are tuned for each dataset individually.
-The following best parameter values were found empirically: $3$, $10$ and $0.3$ for the Spam dataset, $3$, $2$ and $0.3$ for the Spouse dataset and $2$, $25$, $0.7$ for the IMDb dataset.
-Apart from that, \textit{Knodle} provides the opportunity to train the sample weights with a model different from the final classifier.
-In our experiments, the weights were calculated using a Bidirectional LSTM with Glove Embeddings~\citep{pennington2014glove}, while the final training was performed with DistillBert using the same settings as in the experiments with other denoising methods.
-The only difference is the number of epochs on the TAC-based dataset: the best results were obtained with $1$ DistillBert epoch.
+The following best parameter values were found empirically: ($folds=3$, $partitions=10$ and $\epsilon=0.3$) for the Spam dataset, ($3$, $2$ and $0.3$) for the Spouse dataset and ($2$, $25$, $0.7$) for the IMDb dataset.
+Apart from that, \knodle{} provides the opportunity to train the cross-validated sample weights with a model different from the final classifier.
+In our experiments, the weights were calculated using a Bidirectional LSTM with GloVe Embeddings~\citep{pennington2014glove}, while the final training was performed with DistilBert using the same settings as in the experiments with other denoising methods.
+The only difference is the number of epochs on the TAC-based dataset: the best results were obtained with $1$ DistilBert epoch.